ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

         4. pip_name = (optional) A string defining the custom name of the Azure Public IP to be used on the VPN (Overwrites any naming injection defined in the top level object)

-        5. tags = (optional) A map of strings defining any tags to set for the VPN - Since tags can be set on many different levels see the [Using tags at different levels of the typology object](#4-using-tags-at-different-levels-of-the-typology-object) example for more details on tags
+        5. tags = (optional) A map of strings defining any tags to set for the VPN - Since tags can be set on many different levels see the [Using tags at different levels of the topology object](#4-using-tags-at-different-levels-of-the-topology-object) example for more details on tags

     9. firewall = (optional) An object structured as: